PERSPECTIVE LIVING MAGAZINE

 Complex minds: An inside view into the highly sensitive person at work

 They say our fast-paced world needs highly sensitive people, or HSPs as they are often called.
 What about the workplace?
 Can people with this complex and empathetic mind also add value here?
 Or are they just too sensitive.
-Dr. Candan Aydemir-Tam, healthcare psychologist, tells us how HSPs can be the main spider in the web thanks to their unique qualities.
-They notice things that most of us don’t, and they can play an indispensable role in team bonding.
+Dr. Candan Aydemir-Tam, healthcare psychologist, tells us how a highly sensitive person at work can be a key spider in the web.
+All it takes is trying to understand each other a little better.
 This is her story.

 There are ‘horse owners’ who take their horse for a walk instead of riding it.
 They say it’s a great thing to do for both horse and rider.
-That it helps them see the world from their horse’s perspective and creates a stronger bond between them.
-All by changing their perspective a little.
-So: are horses just for riding?
+That it helps them see the world from their horse’s perspective.
+That it helps create a stronger bond between them.
+All by changing their perspective a little in their otherwise mundane normal day.
+Turns out: that way we can have a happy horse and a happy person.

 The new world of vegetable cuisine: An interview with Vegetable Chef Frank Fol

-Something is growing: Two British integrative health pioneers about new ideas in healthcare
+Something is growing: Two British integrative health pioneers about the best of two worlds

-Should healthcare be either conventional or alternative?
+Should health be either about conventional or alternative ways of care?
 According to two British integrative health pioneers, we can have the best of both worlds.
 Healthcare appears to be changing, and new ideas are growing.
 This is their story.

 Being single means loneliness and less satisfaction in life.
 Being in a relationship is what makes us happy, healthy and complete.
 Such beliefs are reflected in the movies we watch, the music we hear, and the conversations we have.
 Has the time come for another happy-ever-after besides this age-old perspective?
 For many it already has.
 We just don’t often hear about it.